 The community trigger does not provide the council, the police or a Registered Housing Provider (social landlord) with any additional powers to address anti-social behaviour, but it is ensures that the most appropriate actions have been taken.

-If you are unhappy with the outcome of the community trigger, you can request a further review from the Chair of the Community Safety Partnership by contacting the Community Development Team.
+If you are unhappy with the outcome of the community trigger, you can request a further review from the Chair of the Community Safety Partnership by contacting the Anti-Social Behaviour Team.